openlibraryenvironment/gokb-info/docs/documentation/kbart-editing.md

 ![Screenshot_Documentation_import_settings](https://github.com/openlibraryenvironment/gokb-info/assets/127318583/97a6105b-7acd-4e9a-ae82-496f942ce900)

 * _File origin:_ Here you can select the character encoding in which the KBART file is available.
 This is not automatically recognized by Excel.
 Excel suggests the encoding "1252: Western European (Windows)", which is wrong in most cases.
 According to the NISO standard, the encoding must be "65001: Unicode (UTF-8)".
 Select this encoding from the dropdown. _Note:_ It is possible that providers do not follow the NISO standard and choose a different encoding.
 In this case, please select the encoding used by the provider.
 To learn how to identify the encoding, see the section "Recognize and correct character encoding".
 * _Delimiter:_ For KBART files, tab stops are default separators.
-Therefore, select _Tab_.
+Therefore select _Tab_.
 Usually this selection is already preset.
 * _Data type Detection:_ Select "Do not detect data types", because Excel can corrupt the data by an incorrect data type recognition.

 ### Correction of header line